secona/advprog-module-6/README.md

 Each `Worker` is a thin wrapper around `thread::JoinHandle<()>`.
 The communication between threads is done using `mpsc::channel`.
 When a request comes in, the main thread sends a `Job` to an available thread by using the `sender` variable from `mpsc::channel`.
 A `Job` is simply a boxed closure containing the function to be executed, in this case, a call to `handle_connection`.
 And since `Job` implements `Send`, it is safe to be sent across threads.

 Overall, the conversion from single-threaded to multi-threaded significantly improves the server's performance.
 Previously, it could handle only one request at a time, but now it can process multiple requests concurrently.

+# Commit 6: Bonus!

+Here, I created a new function, `build`, as a replacement for `new`.
+The main advantage of `build` is error handling.
+The `new` function will panic if the size is less than or equal to zero.
+In contrast, the `build` function will return an `Err` to indicate an error.

+This approach of error handling follows Rust's best practices as mentioned in [chapter 9 of the book](https://doc.rust-lang.org/book/ch09-00-error-handling.html).
+This makes the code more robust and flexible, as callers can decide how to proceed.
+By adopting this pattern, the function adheres to Rust's philosophy to make errors explicit and predictable, improving security and maintainability.